ednussi/ElevatorSaga/README.md

 Interestingly, Alpha-Beta agent with depth 3 underperformed Alpha-Beta with depth 2.
 This, and the fact that Expectimax outperformed both Alpha-Beta agents seems reasonable when considering that the game's min player is random 100% of the time, which contradicts the basic assumption of the Alpha-Beta algorithm (playing against an optimal player).

 The dominance of the hand crafted algorithm over RL agents can be attributed to three main reasons.
 First, the hand crafted algorithm uses information unavailable to the RL agents, as it sees the exact number of users both in the elevators and on the floors (the hand crafted algorithm was taken as is).
 Second, as will be discussed later, the reward system has a major influence over the RL agents' performance.
 It is possible that with further tinkering of the rewards the performance of RL agents would increase.
 This is especially noticeable when looking at the maximal waiting times.
 Our reward system has no reward that is directly connected to wait times.
-Using our current reward system an RL agent is implicitly trying to maximize throughput4 , which is directly related to average wait times, but not to maximal wait times.
+Using our current reward system an RL agent is implicitly trying to maximize throughput (Throughput is the ratio of users transported to time) , which is directly related to average wait times, but not to maximal wait times.
 Adding a negative reward based on wait times is not possible however, since such reward will depend on previous states and therefore will break the Markovian assumption in RL.

 Lastly, during testing our Q-learning agent encounters states not seen before during training.
 This does not happen often, but every time it does the agent's best option is to randomly choose an action.
 Even with varying spawn factors and high exploration rates, the agent is not able to visit all the edge cases during training and therefore performs poorly when it encounters these edge cases during testing.
 The hand crafted algorithm on the other hand, does not need to be trained and handles all possible states through explicit logic, which even if not optimal is better than random choice.